Tawnygoody/Fastara/README.md

 Fastara is a recipe website aimed at user's looking for low calorie recipes or who are on or looking to explore an intermittent fasting diet such as "5:2" diet.
-Visitors are encouraged to upload and share their own creations with the community.
+Visitors are encouraged to upload and share their creations with the community.

 ### User Stories